MSRB to Retire Select Interpretive Guidance for Dealers and Municipal Advisors

 Best Execution Rule

-The MSRB is adopting clarifying amendments to implementation guidance on Rule G-18, on best execution.
+The MSRB adopted clarifying amendments to implementation guidance on Rule G-18, on best execution.
 The Implementation Guidance primarily provides answers to frequently-asked questions (FAQs) about Rule G-18.
 Since the MSRB’s best execution requirements became effective in 2016, some market participants have communicated to the MSRB that the practice of posting the same bid-wanted for a municipal security simultaneously on multiple trading platforms may have harmful effects on dealers, investors and the market as a whole while not necessarily achieving improved execution for customers.
 While the posting of bid-wanteds simultaneously on multiple trading platforms is not prohibited by MSRB rules and may be considered by dealers under prevailing facts and circumstances to be consistent with their best-execution obligations and beneficial to their customers, the MSRB has stated previously, including in the Implementation Guidance, that such simultaneous posting is not required.

 • MSRB Regulatory Notice 2019-05 (February 7, 2019): MSRB Amends Implementation Guidance On MSRB Rule G-18, On Best Execution

-FINRA, in light of the increasingly automated market for equity securities and standardized options, and recent advances in trading technology and communications in the fixed income markets, is issuing this Notice to reiterate the best execution obligations that apply when firms receive, handle, route or execute customer orders in equities, options and fixed income securities.
-FINRA is also issuing this Notice to remind firms of their obligations, as previously articulated by the SEC and FINRA, to regularly and rigorously examine execution quality likely to be obtained from the different markets trading a security.
+In light of the increasingly automated market for equity securities and standardized options, and recent advances in trading technology and communications in the fixed income markets, FINRA issued Regulatory Notice 15-46 to reiterate the best execution obligations that apply when firms receive, handle, route or execute customer orders in equities, options and fixed income securities.
+FINRA also issued this Notice to remind firms of their obligations, as previously articulated by the SEC and FINRA, to regularly and rigorously examine execution quality likely to be obtained from the different markets trading a security.

 • FINRA Regulatory Notice 15-46 (November 2015): Guidance on Best Execution Obligations in Equity, Options and Fixed Income Markets